Calisthenics vs weights: Which one is better?

 Calisthenics Vs Weights: Which One Should You Pick?

-Here is a quick summary of the main points that we are going to cover:
+Here is a quick summary of everything you need to know.

 You should do calisthenics if:

 - You prefer to work out at home, or do not have time to commute to a gym